dgroomes/gradle-playground/build-source/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* Make the Gradle `buildSrc` content more idiomatic.
+* IN PROGRESS Make the Gradle `buildSrc` content more idiomatic.
 It should probably be a plugin.
+  * DONE make it a plugin
+  * Make the task depend on `build` for convenience?
+  * Can we use the "plugins" block to apply the plugin?
+That would be cool.
+  * Use the proper file APIs.
+See [*Working with files in custom tasks and plugins*](https://docs.gradle.org/current/userguide/custom_plugins.html#sec:working_with_files_in_custom_tasks_and_plugins)

 ## Referenced material